Social physics

 The shortage of studies aimed at understanding the finer details of corruption processes is in considerable part due to the difficulties in finding reliable and representative data about people who are involved~\cite{xu2005criminal}.
 On the one hand, this is certainly also because those who are involved do their best to remain undetected, but also because information that does leak into the public is often spread over different media outlets offering conflicting points of view.
 In short, lack of information and misinformation~\cite{delvicario2016spreading} both act to prevent in-depth research.

-To overcome these challenges, in Ref.~\cite{ribeiro2018dynamical} authors have studied a dataset that allows in-depth insights into political corruption scandals in Brazil that occurred from 1987 to 2014.
-The dataset provides details of corruption activities of 404 people that were in this time span involved in 65 important and well-documented scandals.
+To overcome these challenges, Refs.~\cite{ribeiro2018dynamical, luna2020corruption, nicolas2021conspiracy} have employed datasets that allow in-depth insights into corruption scandals in Brazil and Mexico.
+The Brazilian dataset~\cite{ribeiro2018dynamical} in particular provides details of political-corruption activities of 404 people who were from 1987 to 2014 involved in 65 important and well-documented scandals.
 Notably, Brazil has been ranked 79th in the Corruption Perceptions Index, which surveyed 176 countries in its 2016 edition, which places it behind African countries such as Suriname (64th) and Ghana (70th), and way behind its neighbouring countries such as Uruguay (21th) and Chile (24th).
 Methods of time series analysis and network science have been applied to reveal the dynamical organisation of political corruption networks in Brazil, which in turn reveals fascinating details about individual involvement in particular scandals, and it allows the prediction of future corruption partners with useful accuracy~\cite{ribeiro2018dynamical}.
 Research showed that the number of people involved in corruption cases is exponentially distributed, and that the time series of the yearly number of people involved in corruption has a correlation function that oscillates with a four-year period.